History and Diagnosis

 References: (1) Lindsay MB, et al: 1991 J Urol; (2) DiBenedetti DB, et al: 2011 Adv Urol; (3) Rhoden EL, et al: 2001 IJIR; (4) La Pera G, et al: 2001 Eur Urol; (5) Mulhall JP, et al: 2004 J Urol; (6) Tal R, et al: 2010 JSM; (7) Arafa M, et al: 2007 IJIR.

-As noted above, Peyronie's Disease is a clinical diagnosis, meaning that there are not any blood tests or imaging studies that can be performed to confirm a diagnosis of Peyronie's Disease.
-There are also not any universally agreed upon criteria to diagnose Peyronie's Disease.
+As noted above, Peyronie's Disease is a clinical diagnosis, meaning that there are no blood tests or imaging studies that can be performed to confirm a diagnosis of Peyronie's Disease.
+There are also no universally agreed upon criteria to diagnose Peyronie's Disease.
 Most often, men with Peyronie's Disease present with a palpable bump (plaque), penile pain, or penile deformity or curvature.
 Other common symptoms include decreased penile length, changes in penile sensation, and temporary or permanent erectile dysfunction.
 Men presenting with one or more of these symptoms may be classified as having Peyronie's Disease.

 Men with lifelong penile curvature most likely do not have Peyronie's Disease but have congenital penile curvature.